AssignmentX/AssignmentX/README.md

 Note: It is recommended not to run the jar via the Ubuntu Subsystem for Windows: https://docs.microsoft.com/en-us/windows/wsl/about since it **might** lack permissions necessary to play audio files, instead you can run the jar via a native terminal such as the cmd prompt on windows.

+Additional Note: Upon testing on different systems, it has become apparent that the audio **might** not work if the program is ran via its runnable jar.
+If this is the case for you, try un-jaring the archive and running the game.
+Sorry we did not have enough time to figure out why this was happening.

 ### **DESCRIPTIONS OF ANY EXTRA FEATURES IMPLEMENTED**
  * New game
  * Save game